Learn about OxyContin addiction and abuse

-How much Oxycontin can I take before I risk overdosing?
+How much OxyContin can I take before risking overdose?

 Due to the sheer amount of oxycodone in a single pill of OxyContin, any abuse of the drug poses a risk of overdose.
 When a person chews, injects, or snorts an Oxy pill, the entire 12-hour dose hits your system at once and could cause an overdose.

 How do I know if I’m addicted to OxyContin?

 Addiction occurs when an individual continues to use methadone despite the negative consequences.
 Other signs of addiction include:

 - Needing more of oxycontin to achieve the same effect (tolerance)

 - Using more oxycontinthan intended

 - Unable to cut down or stop oxycontin